National Museum of Natural History: Hall of Mammals

 The Behring Hall of Mammals was designed by Reich + Petch.
 The mammal specimens are presented as works of modern art within minimal environmentals.
-Visitors discover mammal's evolutionary adaptions to hugely diverse contexts, and ultimately discover that they too are mammals.
+Visitors discover mammal's evolutionary adaptions to hugely diverse contexts.

 The museum has the largest collection of vertebrate specimens in the world, nearly twice the size of the next largest mammal collections, including historically important collections from the nineteenth and early twentieth centuries.
 Its collection was initiated by C. Hart Merriam and the U.S. Department of Agriculture (later the Department of the Interior), which expanded it in the 1890s-1930s.

 Insect Zoo

 The O. Orkin Insect Zoo features live insects and exhibits about insects and entomologists.
 Different habitats have been created to show the type of insects that live in different environments and how they have adapted to a freshwater pond, house, mangrove swamp, desert, and rain forest.
 The zoo is sponsored by Orkin, a pest control company.